GDS Holdings Limited (GDS): Odds are Looking Good after Recent Activity

-Let’s start up with the current stock price of GDS Holdings Limited (GDS), which is $49.26 to be very precise.
-The Stock rose vividly during the last session to $56.69 after opening rate of $54.055 while the lowest price it went was recorded $52.21 before closing at $53.53.Recently in News on November 30, 2021, GDS Releases Inaugural ESG Report and Sets Carbon Neutral Target.
+At the end of the latest market close, GDS Holdings Limited (GDS) was valued at $54.25.
+In that particular session, Stock kicked-off at the price of $51.55 while reaching the peak value of $55.00 and lowest value recorded on the day was $50.575.
+The stock current value is $53.99.Recently in News on November 30, 2021, GDS Releases Inaugural ESG Report and Sets Carbon Neutral Target.
 GDS Holdings Limited (“GDS Holdings,” “GDS” or the “Company”) (NASDAQ: GDS; HKEX: 9698), a leading developer and operator of high-performance data centers in China, today announced the publication of its inaugural Environmental, Social and Governance (“ESG”) report.
 The report underscores the Company’s vision of “Connecting a smart infrastructure platform to a sustainable future” and highlights its commitment to achieve 100% renewable energy usage and carbon neutrality by 2030.
 You can read further details here

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.